modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 [![](img/event-edit.png)](img/event-edit.png)

 In the event tab you have to set the event title and the event calender, where the event is shown in.
+An event should have a start date/time and an end date/time and it could have a location.
+The location could be directly created/edited in the event tab.

 The event could be linked with a MODX resource.
 This combo field is only shown, when the system setting `agenda.parents_event` is filled with a comma separated list of resources, that are parents for the resources selectable with the combo field.
-An event should have a start date/time and an end date/time and it could have a location.
-The location could be directly created/edited in the event tab.
+This combo has a select, a preview and a quickedit button.
+The resource could be edited in a new window with an alt click on the quickedit button.

 The event could be restricted to a context, it has to be tagged with at least one category and it could be toggled to inactive.
 If the `All Day Event`